Need a quick answer? You've come to the right place.

 Our Guarantee | Returns

 St. Anthony of Padua is one of the Catholic Church's most popular saints.
-Saint Anthony of Padua, patron saint of lost and stolen articles, was a powerful Franciscan preacher and teacher.
-In Catholic icons he's typically portrayed holding the child Jesus—or a lily—or a book—or all three—in his arms.
+Saint Anthony of Padua, patron saint of lost and stolen articles, he is traditionall shown holding the Child Jesus his arms.
 Shop for this St. Anthony of Padua Icon, as well as other Catholic icons, at Monastery Icons.

 St. Anthony of Padua is one of the Catholic Church's most popular saints.
 Saint Anthony of Padua, patron saint of lost and stolen articles, was a powerful Franciscan preacher and teacher.
 He's typically portrayed holding the child Jesus—or a lily—or a book—or all three—in his arms.